pixelesque 2 years ago

 Now you have Nvidia CUDA, AMD "CUDA", Intel oneAPI.
 At least Intel is building their oneAPI on top of OpenCL via SYCL which means all AMD has to do is implement a bunch of Intel's OpenCL extensions, which are far from unreasonable (for example, unified shared memory which should have been in OpenCL 2.x instead of shared virtual memory).

-ladberg a year ago
+ladberg 2 years ago

 Would love to see a more in-depth article on BVH construction itself!
 I'm decently familiar with the main concepts but have no clue what the current SOTA looks like (is that even public info?).